JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

    * Strings should be in the `values` directory.
    * Other files with any hierarchy should be in the `files` directory.

-4. Starting with Compose Multiplatform %composeEapVersion%-beta01, you can alter the default settings for Compose Multiplatform resources by adding a `compose.resources{}` block to the `build.gradle.kts` file:
+4. You can alter the default settings for Compose Multiplatform resources by adding a `compose.resources{}` block to the `build.gradle.kts` file:

     ```kotlin
     compose.resources {